-Some performances on orchestral instruments were of a very high standard.
+Many vocal performances were of a high standard and some performances on orchestral instruments were of a very high standard.

-Some candidates displayed considerable skill and imagination in their pieces, writing coherently, stylistically and imaginatively for their chosen instruments.
-Candidates achieved a wide range of marks, with some very good submissions.
+Some candidates displayed considerable skill and imagination in their pieces, writing coherently, stylistically and imaginatively for their chosen instrument or instruments.
+A wide range of marks was achieved with some very good submissions.